- Normandy Schools Collaborative

 Although the Revue was fun and exciting, the constant travel, in addition to a full-time teaching job, a husband and three children, had become too much to juggle.
 But then Palmer heard about the choir opening.

-“I thought, yeah, I really want this,” she recalled.
+“I thought, yeah, I really want this,” the Mizzou graduate recalled.
 “When I let (the Revue) go, the door closed but the window opened.”

 And, even though Palmer said she realizes she probably could have left St. Louis – and Normandy – long ago, she also knew her talent could be put to use right here at home.
 Normandy is where she first learned to play the flute in the sixth grade, it’s where she graduated from high school, and it’s where she’s spent many joyful moments with generations of music students.